 EASC 4010 Special Problems in Geology (1-3) Individual work under supervision of a staff member.
 Problems may be undertaken in any area of geology.
 May be repeated for a maximum of 9 semester hours.
-Prerequisite: adequate preparation in that field and instructor consent.
+Prerequisite: Adequate preparation in that field and instructor consent.
 EASC 4320 Geochemistry (3) Application of chemical principles to the study of earth and environmental systems.
 Topics include origin and distribution of elements, stable and radiogenic isotopes, thermodynamics, aqueous and environmental geochemistry, and geochemical cycles.
-Prerequisites: EASC 1004 and EASC 3320.
+Prerequisites: EASC 1004 and CHEM 113 or instructor consent.
 EASC 4325 Petrology (4) Igneous and metamorphic rocks.
 Includes consideration of processes of formation and identification of rock types.
 Prerequisite: EASC 3320.

-EASC 4420 Sedimentary Petrology and Stratigraphy (5) The description and classification of sedimentary rocks and the principles of stratigraphy.
-Laboratory exercises will focus on hand specimen petrology and subsurface stratigraphic analysis.
-Field work will deal with measured stratigraphic sections.
-Prerequisite: EASC 3320.
+EASC 4420 Sedimentary Petrology and Stratigraphy (5) Description and classification of sedimentary rocks sedimentology, and the principles of stratigraphy.
+Exercises include hand sample and petrographic analyses, subsurface stratigraphy, and measuring stratigraphic sections.
+Field work included.
+Additional fee required.
+Prerequisite: EASC 2200 or instructor consent.